mozilla-services/tigerblood/README.md

 ### Authorization

-All requests to the API must be authenticated with a [Hawk](https://github.com/hueniverse/hawk) authorization header.
-For example, if you're doing requests with Python's `requests` package, you can use [requests-hawk](https://github.com/mozilla-services/requests-hawk) to generate headers.
+All requests to the API must be authenticated unless authentication has been disabled.
+This can occur with a [Hawk](https://github.com/hueniverse/hawk) authorization header, or with a static API key.

+With hawk, if you're doing requests with Python's `requests` package, you can use [requests-hawk](https://github.com/mozilla-services/requests-hawk) to generate headers.
 [The Hawk readme](https://github.com/hueniverse/hawk#implementations) contains information on different implementations for other languages.
 Request bodies are validated by the server (https://github.com/hueniverse/hawk#payload-validation), but the server does not provide any mechanism for response validation.

+If using static API keys, the `TIGERBLOOD_APIKEY` header needs to be set in the request.

+The configuration defines if hawk authentication is enabled and if API key authentication is enabled.
+They can be used individually, or both.
+If both methods are enabled, a client needs to only authenticate using one in order for the request to be authorized.

 ### Endpoints
 `{ip}` should be substituted for a CIDR-notation IP address or network.